Global Learning through Virtual Exchange

-During the 2016-17 academic year, and again in 2019-20, the number of UWB students engaged in a COIL course surpassed the number of students studying abroad.
+Since 2014, over 50 COIL courses have been implemented in various departments, connecting nearly 1,500 students with peers in different countries.
+During the 2016-17 academic year, and every year since 2019-20, the number of UWB students engaged in a COIL course has surpassed those studying abroad.

 Interested in developing a COIL course or launching a COIL initiative on your campus?
 Check out this page where we’ve compiled tools to help you move forward, including specific learning outcomes for COIL courses at UW Bothell.

 The tri-campus UW COIL Fellows Program supports faculty in developing and implementing COIL modules in their courses with structured training, a community of practice and a stipend.
 The goal is to integrate COIL throughout the UW curriculum, and make this local form of global engagement, which doesn’t necessitate travel, a regular part of UW’s academic offerings.
 Faculty of all ranks and from all schools, who teach at the UW full-time and are interested in developing a course collaboration with an international partner during 2024 and/or 2025, are invited to apply for the 2024 cohort of COIL Fellows.